Parasol Stars. You know the one, it’s “The Story of Bubble Bobble III”, or is it “The Story of Rainbow Islands II”? Yes! Which? Both! What?!?

 Taito plunge feet-first into didactic stealth mode.
 That strawberry must be worth at least 11 of my 5 a day!

 Aside from point bonuses, various special power-ups can be exploited to super-charge your abilities.
-Magic shoes (which look more like Christmas present stockings) double your velocity, hearts and crooks result in more collectible food appearing at the end of the level, power hearts bolster your fire power for a limited period, clocks freeze everything on screen allowing you to lay into them with impunity, diamond rings unleash lethal glowing stars, and bombs, well they do what bombs do best.
+Magic shoes (which look more like Christmas present stockings) double your velocity, hearts and crooks result in more collectable food appearing at the end of the level, power hearts bolster your firepower for a limited period, clocks freeze everything on screen allowing you to lay into them with impunity, diamond rings unleash lethal glowing stars, and bombs, well they do what bombs do best.

 Again commensurate to the genre, Parasol Stars features hidden doors to three secret planets, switches that reveal hidden bonus items, and multiple finales; the one unveiled for completing the game in a linear fashion, and the true-proper-genuine ending you’re rewarded with if you discover all the hidden areas.